Siemens Gamesa: Siemens Wind Power

 In March 2014 Siemens and Associated British Ports (ABP) finalised the 2011 MOU to build a turbine factory in Hull, UK (Green Port Hull), and announced an additional facility near Paull, East Riding of Yorkshire, east of Hull which would manufacture rotor blades for turbines.
 In 2014 the planned factory at Paull was abandoned, with all production to be concentrated at the Alexandra dock site.
 Revised plans for the site submitted April 2015 included only a blade manufacturing factory at the site with no nacelle production.

 In 2015 Siemens upgraded its 6 MW offshore design to a rated 7 MW power with a larger permanent magnet generator, and further to 8 MW in 2016.
 The first order for the 7 MW design was awarded in October 2015 for 47 turbines in the Walney 3 offshore.

-In early 2015 Siemens announced it had reached agreements to build 2 GW of wind turbines in Egypt, and to construct a blade factory in that country, as part of a larger power generation agreement.
+In early 2015, Siemens announced it had reached agreements to build 2 GW of wind turbines in Egypt, and to construct a blade factory in that country, as part of a larger power generation agreement.
 The €8 billion, 16.4 GW energy development deal was signed in June 2015, including an approximate 1000 worker blade factory in Ain Soukhna and 12 wind farms (600 turbine, 2 GW) in the Gulf of Suez and west Nile areas of Egypt.

-In August 2015 Siemens announced it was to construct a new nacelle manufacturing plant at Cuxhaven, Germany, an investment of £200 million.
-The plant was expected to become operational mid 2017, and employ 1000 people.
+In August 2015, Siemens announced it would construct a new nacelle manufacturing plant at Cuxhaven, Germany, an investment of £200 million.
+The plant was expected to become operational in mid-2017, and employ 1000 people.
 A€100 million blade plant to be built in the Tanger Automotive City (near Tanger-Med port) in Morocco was announced in early 2016.

-In February 2017 Siemens announced the closure of the Engesvang blade factory (Denmark), with the loss of 430 jobs, citing the plants inability to produce larger size blades.
+In February 2017, Siemens announced the closure of the Engesvang blade factory (Denmark), with the loss of 430 jobs, citing the plants inability to produce larger size blades.